Department of

 Coronary Angiogram

 The heart’s arterial blood vessels can be obstructed due to cholesterol accumulation which is termed as Coronary Artery Disease.
-To help diagnose this, a procedure named Angiography is performed where X-ray is done to scan for any blockages during blood circulation in the heart.
-The imaging results from this angiography is known as Angiogram.
+To help diagnose this, a procedure named Angiography is performed where an X-ray is done to scan for any blockages during blood circulation in the heart.
+The imaging results from this angiography are known as a Coronary Angiogram.
 This method is also known as cardiac catheterization.

-For an angiogram the doctor would inject a safe for human type of a dye through a catheter in the blood vessels of the heart.
-This dye when it flows through the bloodstream and comes in contact with the blood vessels, it is clearly visible through an X-Ray machine.
+For an angiogram, the doctor would inject a safe human type of dye through a catheter in the blood vessels of the heart.
+This dye when it flows through the bloodstream and comes in contact with the blood vessels, it is clearly visible through an X-ray machine.
 This set of images(angiogram) helps the doctor to analyze the severity of the coronary artery disease.

-The doctor would prescribe for undergoing an angiogram under conditions when a patient experiences the following scenarios:
+The doctor would prescribe undergoing an angiogram under the conditions when a patient experiences the following scenarios:

 • Angina, which is commonly known as severe pain in the chest.

-• Abnormal results when undergone various heart examinations.
+• Abnormal results when undergoing various heart examinations.

 • Injury in the chest due to any accidents.